 Streamlined work in progress (WIP) reporting is also in the works.
 “Accounting staff and project managers all struggle with WIPs.
 CMiC has the workflows to help us created a process that will simplify this traditionally complex task.”

 She’s also looking to utilize DocuSign, a CMiC partner solution, to support digital signatures for subcontractor agreements, purchase orders and subcontract revisions and some mobile applications.

 An Upward Trajectory: The Growth Potential CMiC Brings to the Table

-MW Services is in the midst of developing the policies and procedures for federal cyber security certification, specifically Federal Risk and Authorization Management Program (FedRAMP) and Cybersecurity Maturity Model Certification (CMMC)—which are expected to be mandatory in the future.
+MW Services is in the midst of developing the policies and procedures for federal cyber security certification, specifically Federal Risk and Cybersecurity Maturity Model Certification (CMMC)—which are expected to be mandatory in the future.

 Along with CMMC compliance, MW Services will develop the necessary processes for integrating its AutoCAD drawings with estimating, scheduling and project management.

 Willis says, “There are many ways CMiC can help our company grow in the long term.
 With readily available reports we can accurately track expenditures throughout our company, we will have the tools to see how our teams are performing and track trends.
 With this tool, our project managers can be proactive versus reactive.
 Our company is evolving from a small business with limited function and capability, into a very sought-after business for niche applications within the federal realm.”